Weasel: Profile and Information

 Domestication

-There is no such record of weasels being domesticated, although the closely-related ferret has.
+There is no such record of weasels being domesticated, although the closely related ferret has.

 Does Weasel Make a Good Pet?

-There have been some cases where weasels are kept as pets; however, it should be remembered that they are non-domesticated animals, and can be quite aggressive.
+There have been some cases where weasels are kept as pets; however, it should be remembered that they are non-domesticated animals and can be quite aggressive.

 Weasel Care

-Behaviour of Weasel
+Behavior of Weasel

 Weasels are often territorial; they often patrol an area of about 20 acres (8 hectares).
 The male and the female also live in separate territories, though this usually overlaps.

 Their prey is usually killed with a single bite at the back of the neck.
-Most of the time they don’t eat their food immediately, as they usually store their surplus food in caches near the entrance to their nest.
+Most of the time, they don’t eat their food immediately, as they usually store their surplus food in caches near the entrance to their nest.

-They also possess excellent climbing skills
+They also possess excellent climbing skills.

 Reproduction